NYPD Captain Thinks Acquaintance Rapes Aren’t As ‘Troubling’ As Stranger Rapes

 “An increase in rape should alarm the NYPD and cause them to redouble their efforts to arrest rapists,” she continued.
 “Instead, Captain Peter Rose and the NYPD are engaging in victim-blaming of the worst kind while judging which rapes they deem to be legitimate and which they do not.”

-Letitia James, public advocate for the city of New York, also released a statement denouncing Rose’s comments.
+Letitia James, public advocate for the city of New York, released a statement denouncing Rose’s comments.

 “Too often, victims of rape and sexual crimes do not come forward because of fear that their claims won’t be taken seriously, and these comments perpetuate those concerns,” she said.
 “I urge the NYPD to ensure that all officers are properly trained on how to handle sex crimes and how to engage with victims.”